• Home

 Football Players With Hip Dysplasia: The Relationship Between Muscle Strength, Functional Performance, Self-reported Sport and Recreation, Cartilage Defects, and Sex.
 A Cross-sectional Study.
 O'Brien 2023

 RESULTS: There was a positive linear relationship between the one-leg-rise test and the iHOT-Sport subscale (β = 0.61; 95% CI: 0.09, 1.14).
 A polynomial (concave) relationship was found between peak eccentric adduction strength and the HAGOS-Sport subscale (β = −30.88; 95% CI: −57.78, −3.99).
-Cartilage defects modified the relationship between peak isometric adduction strength and HAGOS-Sport, with those with cartilage defects having a polynomial (convex) relationship (β = 36.59; 95% CI: 12.74, 60.45), and those without cartilage defects having no relationship.
+Cartilage defects modified the relationship between peak isometric adduction strength and HAGOS-Sport, with those having cartilage defects showing a polynomial (convex) relationship (β = 36.59; 95% CI: 12.74, 60.45), while those without cartilage defects had no significant relationship.

 Conclusion: Football Players With Hip Dysplasia: The Relationship Between Muscle Strength, Functional Performance, Self-reported Sport and Recreation, Cartilage Defects, and Sex.
 A Cross-sectional Study